Background

 Before transferring to the Bar, Peter worked in the NGO and United Nations sectors and as a solicitor at Hogan Lovells, where he practised commercial litigation and arbitration.
 As a barrister, he continues to take instructions from corporates, in particular in public inquiries and human rights litigation.
 Peter also acts on constitutional and human rights matters in the English-speaking Caribbean.

 Peter was appointed to the Attorney General’s C Panel of Counsel in August 2021.
-He is recognised in Legal 500 as a Leading Junior in both Police Law and Administrative Law and Human Rights.
+He is recognised in Legal 500 as a Leading Junior in Administrative Law & Human Rights and Police Law, and ranked in Chambers UK for Civil Liberties & Human Rights and Police Law.

 Selected Publications and Seminars